-"There is a premium attached to a Wallace Frost home on the marporary style, according to local architecture buff Bruce Brooks, who See ARCHITECT, Page 9A Ten of his homes are a contem-Frost dabbled in various styles.
+"There is a premium attached to a Wallace Frost home on the mar-Forster says, Mayor Henry ket."

+porary style, according to local architecture buff Bruce Brooks, who See ARCHITECT, Page 9A Ten of his homes are a contem-Frost dabbled in various styles.

-Noted sculptor Marshall Fredericks' home on Lake Park Drive in Birmingham was designed by more modern styles.
+Noted sculptor Marshall Fredericks' home on Lake Park Drive in Birmingham was designed by once lived in a Frost home that was a French Norman country style.